39 Favorite Cottage Garden Plants for a Beautiful, Blooming Garden

 11. Daisies (Bellis perennis)

 Daisies make a garden feel lighter.
-Their bright white petals and sunny yellow centers bring that fresh, happy look that softens everything around them.
+The bright white petals and sunny yellow centers bring that fresh, happy look that softens everything around them.
 And they never feel fussy or formal, which is exactly right for a cottage garden.

 12. Irises